 2005.05.30 14:13 by Philip

-Keywords: UDP, packet, header, checksum, protocol, TCP/IP
+Tags: UDP, packet, header, checksum, protocol, TCP/IP

 The User Datagram Protocol (UDP) is one of the core Internet protocols.
 UDP is lightweight, faster and more efficient for many purposes, however it does not guarantee packets will arrive at the destination, does not provide some of the TCP guarantees, such as packet retransmission, ordering, etc. Common network applications that use UDP include DNS, SNMP, DHCP, RIP, streaming media applications, Voice over IP, TFTP, and online games.

 UDP is a stateless connectionless transport protocol, offering only minimal transport layer service.
 It does not guarantee packet delivery, it only adds multiplexing by port number and a checksum.
 Unlike TCP, UDP does not handle retransmission of packets, packetization and reassembly, flow control, congestion avoidance, etc.

 UDP Header structure